asudesozcu/Flutter-Bootcamp/Section 3 - I Am Rich/README.md

-# section3 I am rich app
+# Section 3 I am rich app

-A new Flutter project.
+In this section, I practiced using MaterialApp, Scaffold, managing assets, and adding an application icon Also in addition to the course, I made a simple postcard application to further improve and solidify my learning from the course.

 ## Getting Started